dschmura/internship_orientation_ideas/role_questions.md

 Support Specialist Role Questions

   - [ ] What interests you about technical support?
-  - [ ] Can you describe a situation where you resolved a challenging technical issue for a user?
+  - [ ] Can you describe a situation where you resolved a challenging (or amusing) technical issue for a user?
-  - [ ] What tools or systems are you familiar with for managing support tickets?
-  - [ ] How do you prioritize and handle multiple support requests at the same time?
-  - [ ] What steps do you take to ensure customer satisfaction in your support interactions?
   - [ ] How do you stay informed about updates and changes in the technology you support?
   - [ ] Can you explain how you handle situations where you do not immediately know the solution to a problem?